ChristianPerry007/aws-cloud-security-demo/README.md

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/brqprc1d7g0ixmnfh2nk.png)

-To get rid of the " pick 8f74393 Updated config.py with hardcoded credentials" I  scrolled down to where it says "pick" next to it and pressed 'd' TWICE and then `:wq` to save the change.
+To get rid of the "pick 8f74393 Updated config.py with hardcoded credentials" I  scrolled down to where it says "pick" next to it and pressed 'd' TWICE and then `:wq` to save the change.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/1etrrw9glw0df7ai7gty.png)